influxdata/telegraf/plugins/inputs/nfsclient/README.md

 Always collected:

-- nfsstat_read
+- nfsstat
-    - read_bytes (integer, bytes) - The number of bytes exchanged doing READ operations.  (sum bytes sent *and* received for WRITE Ops)
+    - bytes (integer, bytes) - The total number of bytes exchanged doing this operation.
+This is bytes sent *and* received, including overhead *and* payload.  (bytes = OP_bytes_sent + OP_bytes_recv.
+See nfs_ops below)
-    - read_ops (integer, count) - The number of RPC READ operations executed.
+    - ops (integer, count) - The number of operations of this type executed.
-    - read_retrans (integer, count) - The number of times an RPC READ operation had to be retried.
+    - retrans (integer, count) - The number of times an operation had to be retried (retrans = OP_trans - OP_ops.
+See nfs_ops below)
-    - read_exe (integer, miliseconds) - The number of miliseconds it took to process the RPC READ operations.
+    - exe (integer, miliseconds) - The number of miliseconds it took to process the operations.
-    - read_rtt (integer, miliseconds) - The round-trip time for RPC READ operations.
+    - rtt (integer, miliseconds) - The round-trip time for operations.

-- nfsstat_write
-    - write_bytes (integer, bytes) - The number of bytes exchanged doing WRITE operations.  (sum bytes sent *and* received for WRITE Ops)
-    - write_ops (integer, count) - The number of RPC WRITE operations executed.
-    - write_retrans (integer, count) - The number of times an RPC WRITE operation had to be retried.
-    - write_exe (integer, miliseconds) - The number of miliseconds it took to process the RPC WRITE operations.
-    - write_rtt (integer, miliseconds) - The rount-trip time for RPC WRITE operations.

 In addition enabling `fullstat` will make many more metrics available.

 #### Tags

 - All measurements have the following tags:
-    - mountpoint The local mountpoint, for instance: "/var/www"
+    - mountpoint - The local mountpoint, for instance: "/var/www"
-    - serverexport The full server export, for instance: "nfsserver.example.org:/export"
+    - serverexport - The full server export, for instance: "nfsserver.example.org:/export"

+- Measurements nfsstat and nfs_ops will also include:
+    - operation - the NFS operation in question.  `READ` or `WRITE` for nfsstat, but potentially one of ~20 or ~50, depending on NFS version.
+A complete list of operations supported is visible in `/proc/self/mountstats`.